lovasoa/pagelabels-py/README.md

                         prefix to the page labels --firstpagenum FIRSTPAGENUM, -f FIRSTPAGENUM
-                        number to attribute to the first page of this index
+                        number to attribute to the first page of this index --load other.pdf      copy page number information from the given PDF file
 ```

 #### Delete existing page labels from a PDF